dr-costas/myscreen_files/README.md

 ## Intro

-This is a branch of the git repository with the settings files for GNU screen, focused on the use case of having GNU Screen when connected to a computational cluster, using SLURM.
+This is a branch of the git repository with the settings files for GNU screen, focused on the use case of having GNU Screen in a Linux machine, e.g. personal computer, with GPU.
 The difference from the main branch, is that here there is one extra file:

-1. File `backtick_screen_1`, that is used for getting the SLURM jobs that are currently runing and the toral jobs that are submitted to SLURM, for the user.
+1. File `backtick_screen_1`, that is used for getting the used and available RAM memory, and the GPU utilization and GPU utilized memory.

-The amount of runing and total submitted jobs to SLURM, is printed at the right hand side of the hardstatus line.
+The above mentioned information is printed to the right hand side of the hardstatus line, next to the time and date information.

 ## Table of contents